Home

 Here are some popular options.

-reflection The two simple rules for choosing a makeup removal product are: don’t use something that’s too harsh on your skin and avoid ones that leave a greasy residue.
+cleansing skin reflection The two simple rules for choosing a makeup removal product are: don’t use something that’s too harsh on your skin and avoid ones that leave a greasy residue.

 Beyond that, the right one for you depends on how you expect the product to perform.
 If you have dry, flaky skin, use an exfoliating or a moisturizing cleanser.
 If you have oily or acne-prone skin, a product with salicylic acid may be the one for you.